 Whenever the UI requests stats from a date range, the array returned always has a varying number of trailing undefined values.
 I spoke with William from the middleware team and it seems this is a problem with rrdtool's behavior so I'm assigning this ticket to OS/Services.

-#2 Updated by Alexander Motin over 2 years ago
+#2 Updated by Alexander Motin almost 3 years ago

 - Status changed from Unscreened to Screened

 - Severity changed from New to Low Medium